sbabic/swupdate/doc/source/roadmap.rst

 to support special ways.
 For example, downloading an image to a separate microprocessor/micro-controller, downloading a bit-stream to a FPGA, and so on.

+Some ideas for new handlers:
+        - UART based handler to microcontrollers
+        - FPGA updater for FPGA with Flash
+        - Package handler to install packages (ipk, deb) Packages can be inserted into the SWU and the atomicity is guaranteed by SWUpdate.
+        - LUA handlers should be added if possible to the project to show how to solve custom install.

 There are custom specific solutions - I will be glad if these additional handlers will be merged into mainline in the future.